ahoarfrost/EN556/Tutorial.md

    2. Run any reruns on the GPC, and slant correct them and generate pngs of chromatograms using rawGpcProcess.R.
      * Keep them separate from your originals in a way you understand (see my note on data organization below).

-   3. Once you have your *final* slant-corrected csvs you want to use for
+   3. Once you have your *final* slant-corrected csvs you want to use for calculating rates, copy paste those files into a folder called "csvs-for-rates" (see rates tutorial below).
+      * *Keep notes on which version of GPC run you use for your rate calculations (original, rerun1, rerun2, etc).
+This is probably easiest to do as a set of notes in a text file or your lab notebook.*

 ##A note on data organization